jonathn/alog/README.rst

   print = alog.info

-  ... # A lot of print code no needed to change
+  ... # A lot of print code that does not need to change